Latte Glossy Ceramic Tile 3x6

 - Please note that all sample orders are processed and shipped in 5-10 business days plus shipping time.

 - Quantities available is subject to material in transfer, transit and prior sale.
 Please call your branch to confirm availability.

 It is easy to make your kitchen, bathroom ,or any other place look flawless and perfect with Latte Glossy Ceramic Tiles.
 Ceramic tile is the perfect solution for any homeowner who wants their space to feel like home and stand out on its own too.
 Whether indoor or outdoor, these versatile building materials are an excellent way to make your living spaces beautiful without breaking the bank.
 These tiles are a must for every home, as they maintain cleanliness without fuss.
 They're especially beneficial to those with respiratory issues or asthma because the dust is less likely to settle on them and it's easy enough just take care of any dirt that does by using your mop.
-Glossing a surface can make certain materials like ceramics and porcelains more resistant to liquid damage than they would have been otherwise.
-You won't be able to find anywhere else the elegance of Beige Ceramic tile for your space.
+You won't be able to find anywhere else the elegance of Beige, Brown Ceramic tile for your space.